HugoGranstrom/gravity-simulator/README.md

 A newtonian brute force gravity simulator of the solar system written in Python/Vpython.
 It is probably not too accurate so don't plan your rocket launch using it.
 It can be fun though to play around making your own solar systems (or throwing in a black hole in our own).

 # Usage
-To run the default configuration (dt=0.01, integrator=euler, infinite loop, the sun and 9 planets) run ``python gravity.py`` to run the simulation.
+To run the default configuration (dt=0.01, integrator=euler, infinite loop, the sun and 9 planets + some surprises) run ``python gravity.py`` to run the simulation.
 It will open up a browser window and it will show the simulation there.
 To stop the simulation you close the browser tab, CTRL-C does not work.
 You can navigate the scene with these controls:
 - Zoom: scroll while your mouse pointer is above the simulation window.
 - Pan: SHIFT + LEFT MOUSE BUTTON.
 - Rotate: hold RIGHT MOUSE BUTTON
 - Resize window: drag in the lower left corner of the simulation.

 You can also run the simulation in a headless mode ie. no gui.
-To use headless mode you run ``python gravity.py``.
+To use headless mode you run ``python headless.py``.
 It has the same arguments as ``gravity.py``.
 In my benchmarking it was around 20-30% faster than the gui version.

 ## Options
 There are multiple command line arguments you can pass to the simulation: